 The Holy Spirit has sent Pastor Frahm to serve small town, rural, and city congregations.
 He has had articles published in The Lutheran Witness; Logia: A Journal of Lutheran Theology; The Bride of Christ liturgical journal, has been a guest on Issues Etc, and has been published on various Lutheran blogs and theological discussion sites (Brothers of John the Steadfast and others).
 He has also done research in the area of religious and civil liberties in the civil realm as well as bioethics.

 As a strongly teaching pastor, Pastor Frahm has gained a reputation of helping Lutheran congregations regain a clear understanding of their confessional Lutheran identity in teaching and practice, often shepherding through important challenges.
-While serving differing parish calls he has gained diverse parish experience and diagnostic insights for the benefit of the church and the ministry.
+While serving diverse parish calls he has gained a depth of parish experience and diagnostic insights for the benefit of the church and the ministry.
 Pastor Frahm sees himself as a classical Lutheran pastor centered in the Divine Service, preaching, catechesis (teaching the faith), Bible study, applying God’s Word and prayer in pastoral care, confession and absolution, and bringing direction to a congregation.
 Throughout his time in the ministry thus far, Pastor Frahm has typically been very active not only with youth catechesis but also thorough adult catechism courses, as well as campus ministry where he’s had opportunity.

 9 For we are God’s fellow workers.
 You are God’s field, God’s building.10 According to the grace of God given to me, like a skilled master builder I laid a foundation, and someone else is building upon it.
 Let each one take care how he builds upon it.
 11 For no one can lay a foundation other than that which is laid, which is Jesus Christ.
 1 Corinthians 3:9-11